ShipEngine/connect-website/native-rendering/index.md

 };
 ```

-If you have created the template with multiple documents, it is possible to select the document to be rendered by its name.
+The Documents Designer allows you to create multiple documents within a single template file.
+In this case, it is possible to select the document to be rendered by its name.
 In the following example, two documents are selected:

 ```typescript
 return await GetDocuments(request, DemoCarrier, ['standard_label', 'additional_label']);
 ```

 You have the ability to design multi-language document templates as well.
-Remember to use the same language code in `GetDocuments` that was defined in the document template.
+In this case, you can use the `template.language` code in the Designer, which can be passed to `GetDocuments`.

-This example shows how to render document in specific language:
+This example shows how to render document in a specific language:

 ```typescript
 return await GetDocuments(request, DemoCarrier, ['standard_label', 'additional_label'], 'FR');
 ```

 ### Document Template

 Your app definition must contain a document template file.
 The carrier metadata specifies the location of the file:

 ```typescript
 export const DemoCarrier: Carrier = {